mozilla/fxa/features/FxA-89-devices-view/README.md

   * ~60% - old device
 * From all who saw the "Devices" screen, ~20% users tried to disconnect something.
 * ~65% of users confirmed disconnection after seeing the modal

+### Phase 2 Results

+Here are some updates to results from Phase 2:

+* Item count in the device list:
+  * ~27% have two items
+  * ~35% have one item
+  * ~4% have zero items
+  * ~34% have three or more

+* Updated Device Disconnect reason breakdown:
+  * ~3% - lost
+  * ~3% - suspicious
+  * ~34% - old
+  * ~20% - would rather not say
+  * ~40% - duplicated device

+After phase 2 these are top priority items:
+  * duplicate device / device name confusion
+  * last active date
+  * time it takes to disconnect on mobile

+Using this information we can plan Phase 3